ialbert/bio/docs/bio-table.md

     cat genomes.gb | bio table | head

-by default it prints the id, size, type and gene associated with each sequence:
+by default it prints the id, size associated with each sequence:

 ```{r, code=xfun::read_utf8('code/table1.txt'), eval=F}
 ```

-The input may be GENBANK, FASTA, EMBL or FASTQ.

-    bio fasta THISLINE ISALIGNED | bio table

-prints:

-    seq1    8       source
-    seq2    9       source

-## Additional fields

-For a simple enumeration of of the sequence ids and their sizes:

-    cat genomes.gb | bio table --fields id,size

 a number of additional fields may be specified, for example:

-    cat genomes.gb | bio table --type CDS --fields id,gene | head
+    cat genomes.gb | bio table --fields id,type,size,gene | head

 connects protein ids to genes:

 ```{r, code=xfun::read_utf8('code/table2.txt'), eval=F}
 ```

+## Additional fields

+For a simple enumeration of of the sequence ids and their sizes:

+    cat genomes.gb | bio table --fields id,size

 or to extract additional metadata: